aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/charts/how-to-create-dynamic-chart/_index.md

 ---

 ## **Possible Usage Scenarios**
 A Dynamic Chart in Excel is a type of chart that automatically updates itself based on changes in the underlying data.
-It allows users to create interactive and visually appealing charts that can dynamically display information in real-time.
+It allows users to create interactive and visually appealing charts that can dynamically display information in real time.

 With Dynamic Charts, users can easily select and highlight specific data ranges or categories, and the chart will automatically adjust itself to reflect these changes.
 This feature is particularly useful when working with large sets of data that frequently change or when presenting data that requires constant updates.